google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 ## Saving Subscriptions

-Saving and querying `PushSubscriptions` from a database will vary depending on your server side language and database choice but it might be useful to see an example of how it could be done.
+Saving and querying `PushSubscriptions` from a database will vary depending on your server side language and database choice, but it might be useful to see an example of how it could be done.

 In the demo web page the `PushSubscription` is sent to our backend by making a simple POST request: